LucianU/cvat_setup/README.md

 # CVAT Setup
-This project gives you a running instance of CVAT.
+This project gives you a running instance of CVAT [Computer Vision Annotation Tool].
 It automates all the steps needed for the setup.

 # Setup
 * In order to be able to run this project, you need to install: